StrikerCC/ENPM661P1/proj1/README.md

 # ENPM661P1
-puzzle challenge
+Project 1: puzzle challenge

 # library
+import the following package:

+`import numpy as np`
-To import required library, first import numpy to store the digits in a 2d-array.
+numpy to store the digits in a 2d-array.

-then from search import puzzle15, bfs.
+`from search import node, bfs, puzzle15` then from search import puzzle15, bfs.
 puzzle15 class give user UI to play with puzzle game.
 node class store state puzzle, and generate children node
 search class search goal node based on given initial node
-`from search import node, bfs, puzzle15`

 # Instructions to run the code
 First create initial state and goal state as a 2d list.